Pig Ears for Dogs: Safe or Not?

 Could these items upset their stomach?

-Is it possible to prepare these treats at home?
+Can these treats be made at home?

 Pros and Cons of Giving Pig Ears